 - Prioritizing the design and development of bus stops through coordination with other departments in Pierce Transit, local jurisdictions, and other key stakeholders - Reviewing Land Use Actions through comments to local jurisdictions and developers to ensure that bus stops are appropriately designed to both jurisdictional and Pierce Transit standards. - Evaluating all bus stop issues from operators, bus riders and the general public - Managing the Adopt-A-Stop program (due to significant decline in volunteer participation and staff impacts, the program was suspended in late 2015.
+However, the agency is considering restarting it.
 Pierce Transit is not currently accepting new applications, but are still maintaining existing relationships); and - Maintaining and updating the Bus Stop Database